Your video has been claimed by us? Then you should read this information

 An uploader should, therefore, carefully consider whether an appeal is justified before objecting to one of our claims.
 We reject appeals which invoke "fair use" for false reasons.
 In the same regard, unjustified appeals against a takedown can further escalate the situation and, for example, result in further claims for damages if a video that was taken down is restored due to submission of a false counterstatement!
 By the way: The common rhetoric that nobody is profiting from the channel and should, therefore, be seen as accetable usage does not bode well either.
 Being able to find a video elsewhere on the internet does not make it public domain content!

-In any case, we recommend that you take a close look at the claim details displayed in your channel account.
+In any case, we recommend that you take a close look at the claim details displayed in your channel or page account.
 Here you can see why the video was claimed.
 We often get appeals from users who haven't even bothered to read through the details of the copyright notice, overlooking, for example, that their video was claimed because of the visual portion and not because of the music.